 As demonstrated by the top panel, water systems supplied through WSAs have a lower prevalence of DWAs – 5%, compared to a 16% prevalence for independently supplied water systems.
 A comparison of the middle and bottom panels of the figure demonstrate that this difference is driven by First Nations water systems.
 As the middle panel illustrates, municipalities that are independently supplied have an almost identical DWA prevalence as those that are supplied through WSAs: 5% versus 4%, respectively.
 In contrast, there is a large difference in DWA prevalence between First Nations supplied through WSAs and those supplied independently: 17% versus 50%, respectively.

 Preliminary regression results mirror the summary statistics provided in Figure 2.
-Controlling for other community characteristics that may influence water system outcomes, we find that participating in WSAs significantly reduces the likelihood that a First Nations water system will be under a DWA – by somewhere between 26% and 60%.
+Controlling for other community characteristics that may influence water system outcomes, we find that participating in WSAs significantly reduces the likelihood that a First Nations water system will be under a DWA – by somewhere between 33% and 52%, depending on the model specification.
 As expected, we do not find a similarly significant effect for municipalities.